 If you work at a bulge-bracket bank, a significant portion of your bonus at the mid-to-senior levels will be deferred or paid in stock rather than cash.
 This is one key advantage that elite boutiques (EBs) have over bulge brackets (BBs).

-For more about these topics and the trade-offs of this career, please see our coverage of the investment banking career path.
+For more about the trade-offs of this career, please see our coverage of the investment banking career path.

 There are four main pathways to getting a job in investment banking:

 The most viable pathways are the first three: at the undergraduate level, within 1-2 years of university graduation, or at the MBA level.

 Regardless of your pathway, you will need a sequence of academic, work, and leadership experience that demonstrates your interest and commitment if you want to win interviews and break in.

 We cover this process in-depth in our article on how to get into investment banking, but here’s a quick summary: